informatics-isi-edu/iobox-win32/README.md

      **hatrac**.
 The parameter **credentials** points to a JSON file that contains the  credential information.
 The Python dictionary is updated with the key `foo`.
    - **"handler": "ermrest"** with `"method": "POST"`.
 The `colmap` specifies the columns that will be updated.
+The **duplicate_warning** parameter specifies that duplicates detected at `ermrest` will be notified through the email.
    - **"handler": "hatrac"**: Uploads the file in chunks and create the parent namespaces if absent.
 In case of failure, move the file to the `transfer` directory.
+The **duplicate_warning** parameter specifies that duplicates detected at `hatrac` will be notified through the email.
    - **"handler": "ermrest"** with `"method": "PUT"`.
 The `group_key` specifies the columns to identify the entity that will be updated.
      The `target_columns` specifies the columns that will be updated.